What Age Should Kids Get a Phone?

 $149.99

-A kids phone offers a little more freedom and looks just like a smartphone, but without the ability to download apps without approval or visit any website.
+A kids phone offers a little more freedom (and street cred) and looks just like a smartphone, but without the ability to download apps without approval or visit any website.
 You can choose models that do or don’t connect to the internet and social media, depending on how you want your kid to use the phone.

-True smartphone
+3. True smartphone

 Finally, you can opt for a true smartphone.
 We recommend choosing an Android phone instead of an iPhone, since parental control apps have greater functionality on Android phones.
 Apple enacts strict privacy rules that hinder parental controls, but you can view a list of iOS parental controls in our setup guide.